alexanderadolfodiaz017-oss/IndividualGit-JavaExercise/README.md

 # IndividualGit-JavaExercise
 Its a tiny Java program that prints a personal fun fact.
-I created a Git branch,I added a fun fact there, merge it back into main
+I created a Git branch, I added a fun fact there, and merged it back into main so I can eventually run it/